 Torres leads cross-border teams in deep investigations that consistently lead to government action to improve citizens’ conditions.

 She has worked with a variety of Latin American media partners that range from burgeoning digital startups to legacy media to the transnational CONNECTAS Hub, a network of some 200 journalists in 15 Latin American countries.
-Torres is helping her partners grow the audience for their investigations through richer storytelling across platforms and in multiple formats, including as digital, print, video, podcasts and radio.
+Torres is helping her partners grow the audience for their investigations through richer storytelling across platforms and in multiple formats, including digital, print, video, podcasts and radio.

 Through her fellowship, Torres is: